Dry Skin Is Caused by an Impaired Skin Barrier Function and Can Be Treated with Moisturizers

 As we have seen, dry skin is caused by an impaired barrier function.
 There are several factors that can lead to an impaired barrier function:

-- Environment: Exposure to cold air, dry air, and sunlight, can all damage the barrier function and cause dry skin.
-Research has found that the development of dry skin is “associated with the seasons, becoming more prevalent in the winter months when the air is dry.”2
+- Environment: Exposure to cold air, dry air, and sunlight can all damage the barrier function and cause dry skin.
+Research has found that the development of dry skin is “associated with the seasons, becoming more prevalent in the winter months when the air is dry.”2 This can be particularly true on the face, which is exposed to the environment more than areas of the body that are covered with clothing.5

 - Repeated washing: Washing the skin too frequently, especially with harsh detergents and soaps, can damage the barrier function because it can damage skin cells and reduce the amount of skin oil on the skin.
 Both of these factors weaken the barrier function and can result in dry skin.1,2